-Originally from Iowa, Cindy received her BSN from the University of Iowa in 1988.
-She received her Master of Nursing Education degree from the University of Phoenix in 1996, and certification as an adult nurse practitioner in 1998 from Arizona State University.
-She is an AANN-certified neuroscience nurse (CNRN).
+Ms. Sullivan received her bachelor’s degree in nursing from the University of Iowa, her master’s degree in nursing from the University of Phoenix, and a certification as an adult nurse practitioner from Arizona State University.

 - ANP-C, Arizona State University, 1998